xkfe/postcss-px-to-viewport-fix/README.md

 A plugin for [PostCSS](https://github.com/postcss/postcss) that generates viewport units (vw, vh, vmin, vmax) from pixel units.

+## fix
+fix postcss.atRule is not a constructor error

 ## Demo

 If your project involves a fixed width, this script will help to convert pixels into viewport units.